shano/knowledge-garden/pages/Essentialism.md

 		- I choose to
 		- Only a few things matter
 		- I can do anything not everything
+		- What do I want to go big on?
 	- What problem do I want?
 - Set yourself up for success
 	- Reduce your choices, and protect your ability to evaluate the importance of things.
 "Design fatigue" is a thing.